microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0-beta/Microsoft.Graph.Teams.md

 ### [Get-MgChat](Get-MgChat.md)
 Retrieve a single chat (without its messages).
+This method supports federation.
+To access a chat, at least one chat member must belong to the tenant the request initiated from.

 ### [Get-MgChatInstalledApp](Get-MgChatInstalledApp.md)
 A collection of all the apps in the chat.